 *The official name of the fund is AQC1 Sicav – Algert Global Equity Market Neutral Fund

-- Relative Value Model: The market misestimates company growth rates.
+- Relative Value Strategy: The market misestimates company growth rates.

-- Quality Model: The market inefficiently forecasts the sustainability of firm earnings.
+- Quality Strategy: The market inefficiently forecasts the sustainability of firm earnings.

-- Catalyst Model: The market often reacts irrationally to new information.
+- Catalyst Strategy: The market often reacts irrationally to new information.

 Algert Global believes in a disciplined and systematic implementation of fundamental insights to identify mispriced firms.
 This forms the basis for the quantitative stock selection and portfolio construction processes used to implement the portfolio.
 Long and short exposures are balanced by industry, sector and country groups as well as other proxies of systematic risk, such as size, liquidity, currency and balance sheet characteristics.